Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Application to Gaussian crossed effect models

 \subsection{Collapsed Gibbs sampler for Model \ref{ex:gcrem}}

-Despite the favourable cost per iteration of the vanilla Gibbs sampler for Model \ref{ex:gcrem} presented in Section \ref{ssec:comp_cost}, there are many settings of interest where its mixing is provably poor, often leading to a super linear overall computational cost. \cite{papaspiliopoulos2018scalable} noted that integrating out the global mean $\mu$ while updating the remaining regression parameters in $K$ blocks, leads to a much more efficient (i.e faster mixing) updating scheme, while preserving the same $O(N)$ cost per iteration of vanilla BGS.
-The resulting algorithm is called \emph{collapsed Gibbs sampler} \citep{papaspiliopoulos2018scalable} and reported in Algorithm \ref{alg:cg}: at every iteration we first sample from $\mathcal{L}(\mu|\mathbf{a}^{(-k)}, \boldsymbol{\tau}, \mathbf{y})$ and then iteratively update the factor effect block from $\mathcal{L}(\mathbf{a}^{(k)}| \mu, \mathbf{a}^{(-k)}, \boldsymbol{\tau}, \mathbf{y})$, repeating the procedure for $k=1,..,K$.
-The exact form of the full conditionals is reported in Section \ref{ssec:distributions} of the supplement.
+Despite the favorable cost per iteration of the vanilla Gibbs sampler for Model \ref{ex:gcrem} presented in Section \ref{ssec:comp_cost}, there are many settings of interest where its mixing is provably poor, often leading to a super linear overall computational cost. \cite{papaspiliopoulos2018scalable} noted that integrating out the global mean $\mu$ while updating the remaining regression parameters in $K$ blocks, leads to a much more efficient (i.e faster mixing) updating scheme, while preserving the same $\bigo{N}$ cost per iteration of vanilla BGS.
+The resulting algorithm is called \emph{collapsed Gibbs sampler} \citep{papaspiliopoulos2018scalable} and reported in Algorithm \ref{alg:cg}: at every iteration we first sample from $\mathcal{L}(\mu|\mathbf{a}_{-k}, \boldsymbol{\tau}, \mathbf{y})$ and then iteratively update the factor effect block from $\mathcal{L}(\mathbf{a}_{k}| \mu, \mathbf{a}_{-k}, \boldsymbol{\tau}, \mathbf{y})$, repeating the procedure for $k=1,..,K$.